nickglazzard1959/gplot2/README.md

 4. The DIMFILM graphics library.
 This is `PLDIMFM`.
 It contains over 500 modules with around 25,000 lines of code altogether.
 5. The GPLOT program and vector fonts for DIMFILM.
 This is `PLGPLOT`.
+6. A pair of test and example programs for DIMFILM (separate from GPLOT).
+   This is `PLDIMTS`.

-To transfer all five PLs from "Unix" to NOS, the Bash shell script:
+To transfer all six PLs from "Unix" to NOS, the Bash shell script:
 ```
 ./export-all.sh
 ```